 This delicious hot Cajun crab dip is an update on a family favorite made in a cast iron skillet with cream cheese, cheddar cheese, juicy lump crab meat, and a Cajun kick.

 This hot Cajun crab dip is a twist on a very simple classic family recipe.
-The classic had cream cheese, Worcestershire sauce, and lump crab meat.
+The original had cream cheese, Worcestershire sauce, and lump crab meat.
 Seriously.. that’s it.

 So simple but oh so good.
 This Cajun version has a few more ingredients but I promise it’s really easy too and takes no time at all to throw together.
 Did I mention how rich and creamy and delicious it is?